 What are the requirements of the programme?

-In addition, students are required to submit a 2500 word reflective written assignment, based on their involvement in one of clinical practice, medical education or quality improvement/clinical governance work.
+In addition, students are required to submit a 2500 word reflective written assignment, based on their involvement in one of clinical practice, medical education or quality improvement/clinical governance work, by a given deadline, 12-18 months after starting work in the NHS.

 To register on this programme, please complete the online application form.